-The University of North Carolina at Chapel Hill has announced a new partnership with Coursera, an online education company that provides a platform for delivery of Massive Open Online Courses (MOOCS).
+In early 2013, the University of North Carolina at Chapel Hill announced a new partnership with Coursera, an online education company that provides a platform for delivery of Massive Open Online Courses (MOOCs).
 Coursera partners with the top universities around the world to offer non-credit courses online for anyone to take, for free.

-Coursera launched in April 2012 and currently offers 90 courses from some of the world’s top academic institutions, covering a broad range of disciplines, including medicine, literature, history and computer science.
-To date, the company has 2.8 million registered users, with nearly 1.45 million course enrollments each month.
-Coursera’s online course platform is available to anyone, anywhere.
+Coursera’s online course platform is free and available to anyone, anywhere.
 It uses a blend of video lecture segments, interactive quizzes, online message forums and other measures to teach students and later evaluate their mastery of subject material.
-For more information, visit Coursera.org
+For more information, visit Coursera.org.

 If you are interested in submitting a proposal for a future course, please contact Friday Center director, Robert Bruce, at email@example.com.